chilts/awssum/README.md

 (e.g. Amazon SimpleDB).

-In saying this, there are some web service operations that are inherently nasty and since node-awssum is essentially a proxy to operation itself, it doesn't always make the request nicer.
+In saying this, there are some web service operations that are inherently nasty and since node-awssum is essentially a proxy to the operation itself it can't abstract away all nastiness.

 For an example of where node-awssum helps is when creating a Bucket in Amazon S3.
-We take a 'LocationConstrain' parameter in the 'createBucket' call and node-awssum takes that and builds a piece of XML which it needs to send with the request.
-This makes it much easier to perform calls to the various web services and their individual operations.
+We take a single 'LocationConstraint' parameter in the 'createBucket' call and node-awssum takes that and builds (the horrible) XML which it needs to send with the request.
+This makes it much easier to perform calls to the various web services and their individual operations since this simple notion is across all web services.

 However, there are also examples of where node-awssum can't really help make the operation nicer.
 Many of the Amazon Web Services return XML which we blindly convert to a data structure and return that to the caller.
 In these cases we